Charles E W Bean, Diaries, AWM38 3DRL 606/60/1 - September - October 1916 - Part 5

 at these guns we saw,

-farther across the country
+further across the country

-S of the windmill, another
+S of the Windmill, another

 object which I spotted for a